Does Medicare cover hospice care?

 Does Medicare Advantage include coverage of hospice care?

-When a Medicare beneficiary enters hospice, the hospice benefits are typically provided via Original Medicare, even if the beneficiary is enrolled in a Medicare Advantage plan.
-There are a handful of Medicare Advantage plans that provide hospice benefits in 2024, but that will no longer be the case in 2025.
+When a Medicare beneficiary enters hospice, the hospice benefits will be provided via Original Medicare, even if the beneficiary is enrolled in a Medicare Advantage plan.

 What does Medicare hospice coverage include?